-A three-pipe gun shown below in the image is a country-made firearm.
-These kinds of firearms are easy to manufacture and to use the cartridge is inserted in the barrel where the trigger is kept cocked.
+The three-pipe gun shown below in the image is a country-made firearm.
+These kinds of firearms are easy to manufacture and use the cartridge is inserted in the barrel where the trigger is kept cocked.
 The firing mechanism of the firearm is similar to others.
 When the trigger is pulled the firing pin strikes at the base of the cartridge resulting in the ejection of a projectile.

-Desi Katta varies in a lot of characteristics where barrel length, size, the thickness of barrel, the diameter of the muzzle, pulling trigger, etc. is different.
+Desi Katta varies in a lot of characteristics where barrel length, size, the thickness of barrel, a diameter of the muzzle, pulling trigger, etc. is different.
 These variations in country-made firearms, affect their rage of fire and wounding power.

-Features of 0.315/0.303 in. pistols
+Features of 0.315/0.303 in.
+Pistols

-- The barrel is made up of automobile axle with its length varying from 8 cm to 24 cm.
+- The barrel is made up of an automobile axle with its length varying from 8 cm to 24 cm.

 - Barrels made using pipes, axles, etc. are unsafe and unreliable as the user is at risk of mild to serious injury.